Piyush3dB/blog/pages/2017-04-20-corr-nn-rather/index.md

  \end{bmatrix}
 $$

-Which of the following two animations correctly demonstrates the convolution procedure?
+Which of the following two animations demonstrates the convolution procedure?
 One with the <span style="color:blue"> blue </span>kernel or one with the <span style="color:red"> red </span> kernel?

 <p align="center">
   <img src="./corr_numerical_no_padding_no_strides.gif">